Reading Time: 3 minutes

 Let’s get back to the reparations.
 Michael Knowles, at the Daily Wire, has a great article how one of the first slave owners was actually black.
 He poses the question, do his descendants receive reparations just for being black?
 Where do we draw the line?
 CNN’s Don Lemon suggests that anyone disagreeing with reparations is approaching the subject from a racist viewpoint.
 The subject is not a racist argument, but one of simple logic.

 The program to determine who is and who is not eligible for reparations would take a government program that would cost millions of dollars to fund.
 The research would take years and who knows if it could even be fully completed.
 Secondly, how do we determine the extent to which someone’s life has suffered as part of their ancestors slavery?
 Do we owe reparations to Oprah Winfrey, Michael Jordan, Denzel Washington, or others?

 Then comes the question of how we determine who is responsible.
 Many individuals in the Appalachia region are just as poor as the minorities that are discussed as deserving reparations.
 Do these individuals, who would have not been “privileged” enough to own slaves in the past deserve to pay for the past of others?
 Again, countless years of research and government funding to make this determination.

 The fact is, it would be impossible in our lifetimes to undertake and complete such a thorough research of reparations and appropriately address them.
 As a country, we have owned the fact that slavery is an disgrace and we have made efforts to change.
 I know that many will disagree with me, but sometimes simply admitting you made a mistake and moving on is the best response.

-You can contact Jared through the Liberty Loft website or by Twitter.
+You can contact JD through the Liberty Loft website or by Twitter.